XHPCDC-FM

-XHPCDC-FM is a radio station on 92.3 FM in Ciudad del Carmen, Campeche.
-It is owned by NRM Comunicaciones and known as Bandolera 92.3 with a grupera format.
+XHPCDC-FM is a radio station on 92.3 FM in Ciudad del Carmen, Campeche, Mexico.
+It is owned by NRM Comunicaciones and known as Bandolera with a Regional Mexican format.

 History

 XHPCDC was awarded in the IFT-4 radio auction of 2017.
 NRM chairman Edilberto Huesca Perrotín paid 5.737 and 5.687 million pesos and came away with XHPCDC and XHPMEN-FM 93.9.
 The station signed on August 31, 2020, some six months after the transmitter began testing.